 In October 2020 the government announced that the Job Support Scheme would be expanded to provide support to businesses that are legally required to close as a result of coronavirus restrictions.

-From 1st November 2020 the government will pay two-thirds of the salaries of employees of businesses that are forced to close, capped at £2,100 per employee per month.
+Once the Coronavirus Job Retention Scheme closes the government will pay two-thirds of the salaries of employees of businesses that are forced to close, capped at £2,100 per employee per month.

 Employers will not be required to make further contributions to employees’ wages but can ‘top up’ their pay if they wish to do so.
 Employers will continue to be required to pay employer National Insurance contributions and auto-enrolment pension contributions in full, where applicable.